mwmlln/shinju_select/README.md

   3. In the product detail page, shoppers can learn about the products details and add this item in the bag to purchase.
   There are buttons for category and tags displayed in which product belong to and shoppers can press these buttons to display other similar items to compare products they are interested in.
   Available stock number is displayed here also.
 As the products sold in this site are rather expensive, the site owner should try their best to prevent shoppers being charged for the product that are not available to them.
   There are button to go back to the product list page or add the item in their shopping bag.
-When a prodcut is added in the shopping bag popup toast message appears at the top right corner with the items included in the shopoing bag.
+When a product is added in the shopping bag popup toast message appears at the top right corner with the items included in the shopping bag.
 Shoppers can proceed to the shopping bag page by pressing either the button in the toast message or shopping basket icon in the navigation bar.

   4. In Shopping bag page, shoppers can adjust the item quantity or remove items from their shopping bag.
   When they are happy with their item choices, they can proceed to the checkout page for Secure Payment.